Skip to content

 What problems might Meckel’s diverticulum cause?

-Most people who have a Meckel’s diverticulum have no symptoms or problems.
-Only about 1 in 25 persons who are born with it will have problems.
-These problems vary by age.
-In infants and children, the problem is usually bleeding from the rectum.
+Most people who have a Meckel’s diverticulum have no symptoms.
+Only a small percentage people who are born with it will have problems.
+Symptoms vary by age.
+Infants and children may have bleeding from the rectum.
 Sometimes blood can be seen in the stool.
 In adults, the intestine may become blocked.
 If this happens, the person may have stomach pain and vomiting.
-Other symptoms include fever, constipation and swelling of the stomach.
+Other symptoms include fever, constipation, decreased ability to pass gas, and swelling of the stomach.

 DIAGNOSIS & TESTS

-There is no need to test for Meckel’s diverticulum unless you develop uncomfortable symptoms.
-When Meckel’s diverticulum causes problems, it can usually be found by a test called a Meckel’s scan.
-For this test, your healthcare provider will inject a fluid into your body that can only be seen by a special camera.
-The substance will gather around any present diverticulum, allowing your healthcare provider to make a diagnosis.
+Although a Meckel’s diverticulum exists at birth, healthcare providers do not test for it.
+Contact your healthcare provider if you or your child develops symptoms.
+They can do a test called a Meckel’s scan.
+For the test, the healthcare provider injects a fluid into your body that can be seen by a special camera.
+If you have a diverticulum, the fluid will gather around the pouch.
+This allows the healthcare provider to confirm a diagnosis.

 TREATMENT